Tattoo rules you need to know in Japan

 We have the list for those who wants to enjoy taking public bath/swimming pool etc.

-Check out this website called TATTOO SPOT.
+Check this Tattoo ok/friendly bath/swimming place list for Japan (and you can list if you find one for others with tattoo who want to enjoy public bath in Japan).
 Again there is no guarantee that you can get in.
 Even if you call up one of these places from the list, the staff may say "NO" as "an official response" even where you can in fact.

 Onegai Kaeru wants you to enjoy Japan trip.